Tanz0rz/haxe-fmod/docs/guides/handles-and-results.md

 **Looked-up handles** (`EventDescription`, `Bus`, `Vca`, `Bank`) refer to objects that live as long as their bank is loaded. `StudioSystem.getBus` and `getEvent` cache one handle per path, so repeated lookups return the same handle and there is nothing to release.

-**Created handles** (`EventInstance`, `CoreSound`, `Dsp`, custom `ChannelGroup`, `SoundGroup`, `CommandReplay`) are yours until you release them. `release()` on an event instance lets FMOD destroy it once it stops.
+**Created handles** (`EventInstance`, `Sound`, `Dsp`, custom `ChannelGroup`, `SoundGroup`, `CommandReplay`) are yours until you release them. `release()` on an event instance lets FMOD destroy it once it stops.
 The handle becomes invalid immediately, any registered callback is removed, and the instance keeps playing out unless you stopped it first.
 Fire-and-forget playback is just start followed by release.

 ```haxe
 var description = StudioSystem.getEvent("event:/SFX/Explosion");